 This may sound like a daunting task, but it is relatively straightforward.
 All the steps you need to take are listed further down the page.
 With enough patience and care there is not much that can go wrong.

 Some common tools and a replacement LCD flex cable (or replacement LCD screen).
-Everything is listed below.
+Everything is listed further down the page.

-Can I also use this guide to repair the screen on the Sony A77 II?
+Can you also use this guide to repair the screen on the Sony A77 II?

 Yes!
 The A77 Mark II is not very different from the A77.
-The same exact procedure can be followed to repair the both LCD screen of the Sony SLT-A77, and the screen of the Sony SLT-A77 II.
+The same exact procedure can be followed to repair the LCD screen on both cameras.

 I have not repaired any A77II’s myself, but I have had people contact me and telling me they successfully followed these steps for their A77II.
-So I am certain that this works for the A77II as well.
+So I am certain that this works.

-Can I do anything to prevent the A77 LCD screen from breaking?
+Can you do anything to prevent the A77 LCD screen from breaking?